-\begin{paragr} Let $W$ be the Weyl group of $(G,A_0)$ that is the quotient by $M_0$ of the normalizer of $A_0$ in $G(F)$.
+\begin{paragr}[Euclidean norms.] --- Let $W$ be the Weyl group of $(G,A_0)$ that is the quotient by $M_0(F)$ of the normalizer of $A_0$ in $G(F)$.
 The group acts on $\ago_0$ and its dual $\ago_0^*$.
 We fix once and for all an invariant inner product on $\ago_0^*$.
-Then we can identify $\ago_0^*$ and $\ago_0$ and all the decompositions we introduced are orthogonal for the inner product.
-We denote by $\|\cdot\|$ the euclidean norm. \end{paragr}
+Then we can identify $\ago_0^*$ with its dual $\ago_0$ and all the decompositions we introduced are orthogonal for the inner product.
+We denote by $\|\cdot\|$ the Euclidean norm. \end{paragr}

 \begin{paragr} Let $P$ be a semi-standard parabolic subgroup of $G$.
 We equip $\ago_P$ with the Haar measure that gives a covolume $1$ to the lattice $\Hom(X^*(P),\ZZ)$.
 The space $i\ago_{P}^{*}$ is then equipped with the dual Haar measure so that we have